-When her husband also died, Elizabeth ran the shop alone until her two sons were of an age to take over the family business.
-William Jr would later form a partnership with family relation John Clarke and in 1803, Clarke’s grandson George Berry left Exeter at the age of 16 to make the two day journey to London so that he could commence his employment in his Grandfather’s shop.
-By 1810 it was his name that was displayed above the door.
+When William passed away, Elizabeth carried on alone until their two sons were of an age to take over.
+William Jr would later form a partnership with relation, John Clarke.
+In 1803, Clarke’s grandson, George Berry, travelled from Exeter to London, at the tender age of 16, to begin work at his Grandfather’s shop.
+By 1810, his name was displayed above the door.

-George became a highly successful merchant and brought an increasing focus on wine and spirits before his sons George Jr and Henry followed in his footsteps, taking over in 1845, the original Berry Brothers whose names remain associated with the business now, almost two centuries later.
+George was a highly successful merchant who brought an increasing focus on wine and spirits, before his sons, George Jr and Henry, followed in his footsteps.
+George and Henry Berry took charge in 1845, christening the shop, Berry Brothers.

-After the War a man by the name of Hugh Rudd left his family business in Norwich and moved to London.
-His expertise in wine proved invaluable to the business and when it was later listed as a limited company the name was given as Berry Bros. & Rudd.
+Back in London, meanwhile, a new member of staff was to have a dramatic impact.
+Hugh Rudd left the family business in Norwich and moved to London.
+His expertise in wine proved invaluable and when it was time to register as a limited company, the name was registered as Berry Bros. & Rudd.

-The Second World War saw thousands of German bombs fall on London, but despite extensive damage to the upper floors, the historic Berry’s store on St. James’s Street survived and remains in operation to this day, in the same spot it was first established by the widow Bourne more than three centuries ago.
+Then came the Second World War.
+Thousands of German bombs fell upon London but, despite extensive damage to the upper floors, the original Berry’s store on St. James’s Street survived.
+It remains in operation to this day, in the very same spot it was first established by the widow Bourne, more than three centuries before.

-I have a bit of a soft spot for Berry Bros & Rudd.
-The first proper whisky tasting I ever attended (beyond the dram or two I got at the end of distillery tours) was a selection of Berry’s drams at the Good Spirits Co. in Glasgow.
-Prior to that evening I was reliant on whatever my supermarket stocked, or what bottles I could afford on the odd occasion I was able to visit a distillery but that Berry’s tasting opened my eyes to a world of whisky that I had never encountered before.
-There were blended malts and single casks from distilleries I’d never even heard of and the quality of experience was superior to most of the bottles I’d come across in any supermarket.
-That evening, and others like it, played a significant role in the evolving of my whisky hobby from a passing interest to the driving passion it has become.
-For that reason BB&R will always have a special place in my affections.
+First of all, I feel I should declare that I have a bit of a soft spot for Berry Bros & Rudd.
+Full disclosure and all that.
+The first whisky tasting I ever attended was a selection of Berry’s drams at the Good Spirits Co. in Glasgow.
+Prior to that evening, the whiskies I bought came from the local supermarket or from the distillery’s I visited occasionally.
+That Berry’s tasting was my introduction to independent bottlers and to single casks.
+It opened my eyes to a world of whisky that I had never encountered before.
+There was a blended malt, grain whisky and single casks from distilleries I hadn’t even heard of.
+Most notably of all, the quality of experience was superior to everything I’d come across in the supermarket.
+That evening was a turning point.
+My casual interest in the drink changed to a driving passion, if not an obsession.
+So for that, BB&R will always have a very special place in my affections.

 Smell: Raisins and currants.
 Orange marmalade.
-Slightest touch of “stuck match” sulphur.
+Slightest touch of struck match sulphur.
 Charred oak.
 Dark chocolate.
 Caramel.
 Treacle, brambles and red berries.

 Taste: Jamaican ginger cake, raisins, sultanas and cinnamon.
 Burnt caramel and maple syrup.
 Oak and over-brewed tea.

-The whisky gets a little lost in the onslaught of sherry and oak but there’s no doubting that the resulting spirit is an enjoyable experience and 44.2% makes for the ideal drinking strength.
-Great taste, great value, great dram.
+I do feel like the whisky gets a little lost in the onslaught of sherry and oak and it’s possibly lacking a wee bit of depth but there’s no doubting that it’s an enjoyable sipping experience and 44.2% makes for an ideal quaffing strength.
+Tasty and affordable.
+Always a good combination.

 For more information on Berry Bros. & Rudd, visit here.